frederic-perez/AmE-dictionary/data/idioms.md

 __(something) as a service__
 __(something) won’t get (someone) anywhere__ Something, typically a certain behavior, will not help someone progress or succeed in any way.
 __(still) going strong__ Continuing to be healthy, successful, or function properly. _Smartphones are designed to become obsolete, but my old flip phone from 2004 is still going strong._
+__(stuck) in a rut__ Seemingly trapped or stuck in a mundane, non-changing pattern of life, work, or personal behavior. _I had so many ambitions when I first graduated from college, but now I feel like I’m in a rut._
 __(T)sup?__ _interrog_ /ˈ(t)səp/ What’s up?; What is happening?; What have you been doing? _Hi!
 Tsup?_
 __(the good) Lord willing and the creek don’t rise__ (rural) If all goes as it should; if everything goes well. _We’ve had a lot of delays, but Lord willing and the creek don’t rise, we should have the house finished before winter._
 __(the) man/woman of the hour__ :two: A person currently being celebrated, honored, or admired by others, especially for a recent victory, accomplishment, or other cause for celebration. _Janet was woman of the hour at the office after securing the biggest customer their business had ever had._